webix-hub/gitbook-webix-jet/details/views.md

 }
 ```

-For more details on plugins, check out the [related section](plugins.md).
+For more details on plugins, check out the ["Plugins" section](plugins.md).

 ### <span id="show">this.show("path")</span>